North - East Region

 Please refer to specific data notes for more information

-Analysis of the service age groups of North - East Region in 2016 compared to City of Mitcham shows that there was a higher proportion of people in the younger age groups (0 to 17 years) and a similar proportion of people in the older age groups (60+ years).
+Analysis of the five year age groups of North - East Region in 2016 compared to City of Mitcham shows that there was a similar proportion of people in the younger age groups (under 15) and a lower proportion of people in the older age groups (65+).

 The major differences between the age structure of North - East Region and City of Mitcham were: